bbauska/Anti-Project2025/anti.md

 from scams, abusive fees, and unfair financial practices of financial institutions.
 Seeks to abolish the CFPB and reverse Dodd-Frank Section 1061 that created it, returning the consumer protection functions to the various agencies that handled them pre-CFTC.

-Consequences:
-●
+<h3>Consequences:</h3>
-If the CFPB is abolished, or even if the 5th Circuit decision is affirmed by the US Supreme Court, there will be chaos in consumer financial markets due to uncertainty about the agency’s ability to continue enforcing the law and the validity of the many rules and regulations it has already passed since it began operating a decade ago.
+● If the CFPB is abolished, or even if the 5th Circuit decision is affirmed by the US Supreme Court, there will be chaos in consumer financial markets due to uncertainty about the agency’s ability to continue enforcing the law and the validity of the many rules and regulations it has already passed since it began operating a decade ago.
-●
-Depending on the rationale of the Court in affirming the 5th Circuit, it’s possible that the funding and functioning of several other financial regulatory agencies, such as the Fed, the FDIC and the OCC, will be threatened–with corresponding instability in the financial system.
+● Depending on the rationale of the Court in affirming the 5th Circuit, it’s possible that the funding and functioning of several other financial regulatory agencies, such as the Fed, the FDIC and the OCC, will be threatened–with corresponding instability in the financial system.
 Chaos in the financial system will delay climate action in myriad ways.

-Housing and Urban Development
+<h3>Housing and Urban Development</h3>
-Toplines
+<h3>Toplines</h3>
 ✔ Reverses Biden-era regulations on fair housing
-✔ Increases mortgage insurance premiums on all products above 20-year terms ✔ Restricts eligibility for first-time homebuyer programs
+✔ Increases mortgage insurance premiums on all products above 20-year terms ✔ Restricts eligibility for first-time homebuyer programs ✔ Repeals the Affirmatively Furthering Fair Housing regulation ✔ Ends the Biden Administrations Property Appraisal and Valuation Equity (PAVE) program ✔ Prohibits noncitizens from living in federally assisted housing

-120
-✔ Repeals the Affirmatively Furthering Fair Housing regulation ✔ Ends the Biden Administrations Property Appraisal and Valuation Equity (PAVE) program ✔ Prohibits noncitizens from living in federally assisted housing Project 2025 floated “devolving many HUD functions to states and localities with any remaining federal functions consolidated to other federal agencies.”
+Project 2025 floated “devolving many HUD functions to states and localities with any remaining federal functions consolidated to other federal agencies.”
 “Finally, and more fundamentally, Congress could consider a wholesale overhaul of HUD that contemplates devolving many HUD functions